chaos-mesh/chaos-mesh/doc/io_chaos.md

 ### Commands and args for the application container

-Chaos Mesh™ uses [`wait-fush.sh`](https://github.com/pingcap/chaos-mesh/blob/master/doc/sidecar_configmap.md#tips) to ensure that the fuse-daemon server is running normally before the application starts. so `wait-fush.sh` needs to be injected into the startup command of the container.
+Chaos Mesh uses [`wait-fush.sh`](https://github.com/pingcap/chaos-mesh/blob/master/doc/sidecar_configmap.md#tips) to ensure that the fuse-daemon server is running normally before the application starts. so `wait-fush.sh` needs to be injected into the startup command of the container.
 If the application process is not started by the [commands and args of the container](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/), IO chaos won't work properly.
 When Kubernetes natively supports [Sidecar Containers](https://github.com/kubernetes/enhancements/issues/753) in future versions, we will remove the `wait-fush.sh` dependency.

 ### Admission Controller

-IO chaos needs to inject a sidecar container to user pods and the sidecar container can be added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Chaos Mesh™.
+IO chaos needs to inject a sidecar container to user pods and the sidecar container can be added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Chaos Mesh.

 > While admission controllers are enabled by default, some Kubernetes distributions may disable them.
 > If this is the case, follow the instructions to [turn on admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).